RILEYSIN/Software-side-bar-navigation/README.md

 * **Dynamic Content:** Integrate JavaScript to dynamically load navigation links from a data source.
 * **Accessibility Improvements:** Ensure proper keyboard navigation and ARIA attributes for better accessibility.

-## Usage:

-[Provide clear and concise instructions on how to use your component.
-For example:]

-1. Copy the `index.html` (or the relevant HTML structure) into your project.
-2. Include the `styles.css` (or the relevant CSS) in your project's CSS.
-3. Modify the HTML content (the `<a>` tags and their text) to match your website's navigation links.
-4. Customize the `styles.css` to fit your project's visual design.

 ## Author: